 - CDC COVID-19 Vaccine Booster Shots

 Have a question about the COVID-19 vaccine?

 Call the PA Health Hotline at 1.877.724.3258

-Information on this page provided by the Pennsylvania Department of Health.
+Information on this page provided by the Pennsylvania Department of Health and CDC.